-I earned my Ph.D. in Research and Experimental Psychology from the University of Notre Dame in 2021, and am currently a postdoctoral scholar in the Adult Development & Aging Lab.
+I earned my Ph.D. in Research and Experimental Psychology from the University of Notre Dame in 2021, and am currently a postdoctoral research associate in the Adult Development & Aging Lab.
 My research and teaching interests lie in human development across the lifespan, with an emphasis on successful aging.

 Through my research, I aim to better understand why some individuals thrive into later life.
 Therefore, in addition to studying average lifespan trajectories of health and well-being, I examine (1) day-to-day stress and affective processing, (2) how various health and well-being factors predict one another, and (3) how day-to-day stress and affective processing relate to these health and well-being factors.
 In this way, I study not only typical lifespan development, but also individual differences in lifespan development.

 As a teacher, I value student-centered learning, and strive to incorporate active learning strategies at every step of the learning process.
-My teaching interests and expertise include Mental Health and Aging, Developmental Psychology, Statistics in Psychology, and Research Methods in Psychology.
+My teaching interests include Mental Health and Aging, Lifespan Developmental Psychology, Statistics in Psychology, and Research Methods in Psychology.

-On this site, you will find my up-to-date curriculum vitae, annotated publications, and teaching experience.
-I welcome questions and/or comments, and can be reached at firstname.lastname@example.org should you have any.
+I welcome questions and can be reached at email@example.com should you have any.